 While cupcakes are cooling, prepare the frosting!

-1) In a large bowl, combine mascarpone cheese, sugar and vanilla on a high speed until completely combined.
+- In a large bowl using a hand os stand mixer, combine mascarpone cheese, sugar and vanilla on a high speed until completely combined.